DarkGhostHunter/Laraload/README.md

 ];
 ```

 By default, the script is saved in your storage path, but you can change the filename and path to save it as long PHP has permissions to write on it.
+Double-check your file permissions.

 #### Memory Limit